GroundFloorUS/frontend-challenge/README.md

 # Groundfloor Frontend Coding Challenge

+Oh hi, I didn't see you there.
+Welcome to the challenge.
+This repo contains a simple Vue app that describes a problem and provides a space to solve it.
+Just fork the repo, install the app and run it locally to see the challenge itself.
+Once you're done make a pull request and we'll go over your app in the interview.

 ## Installation

 This project has been tested on node v12.
 Other major versions may work, but for the smoothest experience v12 will serve you best.
 Otherwise, just `npm install` to install and `npm run dev` to start coding.
 The instructions are contained in the code, run the app to learn more.